Augustine-ebuka/CRUD-OOP/README.md

 # CRUD-OOP
-i love it,it is more than a crude
+i love it,it is more than a crud